tenbergen/CPRTool/README.md

 ## Running the Project

 There are multiple conifigurations for running the application in different environments to make the application machine and OS agnostic.
+The possible configurations are:
+- Production (For when you want the app out for full use)
+- Local Development (The production app but running only on a localhost network for testing)
+- Individual Service Local Development (Run each service independently of eachother for testing on specific microservices)

 The minimum required software need to run the application is:
 - [Docker](https://docs.docker.com/engine/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/)